Don’t Work for Your Technology – The Right Choice Makes Your Technology Work for You

 Cost vs True Cost:

-Clients expect that you have a solution in place for problems that occur, and the basic tools to enable them to reach their goals.
-As an example, the client who is using your portal to get their money isn’t going to care why your mobile app is down; all they will experience is frustration at the lack of access.
+Wealth management clients expect that you have a solution in place for problems that occur, and the basic tools to enable them to reach their goals.
+As an example, the client who is using your portal to buy and sell securities or access their money isn’t going to care why your mobile app is down; all they will experience is frustration at the lack of access.
 As part of your tech stack selection process, you will need to determine the roles of the vendors in your relationship.
 Is the vendor providing maintenance and support, or are you?
 There are costs for your business that could go beyond what you’re paying for the platform: the cost of implementation, maintenance, hardware, software, service, and the reputation created through your clients’ experience.

 You have to do your homework.
 Clearly there is an enormous amount of information sharing back and forth within your tech stack.
 Whether through APIs, direct feeds, or other means these information passing channels need to be carefully designed and managed.
 Labels can often be deceiving as well.
 What exactly does a FinTech provider mean by integration?
 Is it deep integration or simple single sign on functionality?